wfullmer/vssuq/docs/intro.rst

 quantity of interest (QoI).
 The video above (and on the homepage) shows an example experiment with four large intruders.
-The following sections of the repo give the details of the system geometry and operating conditions, :ref:`sec:probdescription`, the particles, :ref:`sec:probdescription`, and the rise time results, :ref:`sec:probdescription`.
+The following sections of the repo give the details of the system geometry and operating conditions in :ref:`sec:probdescription`, the particles in :ref:`sec:particleprops`, and the rise time results in :ref:`sec:measurements`.

 .. image:: ../figs/intro/vssuq_pic.png